agama-project/agama/doc/auto_storage.md

  - If the product does not specify a default volume, the behavior is still not defined (there are several reasonable options).

-It is also possible to specify "current" as a size value for partitions and logical volumes that already exist in the system.
-The usage of "current" and how it affects resizing the corresponding devices is explained at a separate section below.

 #### Under Discussion

-As explained, it should be possible to specify the sizes as "default", as a range or as a fixed value.
-But in the last two cases, a parseable string like "40 GiB" may not be the only option to represent a size.
+As explained, it should be possible to specify the sizes as a fixed value or as a range.
+But a a parseable string like "40 GiB" may not be the only option to represent a size or a range limit.
 The following two possibilities are also under consideration.

  - `{ "gib": 40 }`
  - `{ "value": 40, "units": "gib" }`